alibabacloud-howto/apsara-video-live-demo/README.md

 Please [create an Alibaba Cloud account](https://www.alibabacloud.com/help/doc-detail/50482.htm) and [obtain an access key id and secret](https://www.alibabacloud.com/help/faq-detail/63482.htm).

+You also need to [buy a domain name](https://www.alibabacloud.com/domain) with Alibaba Cloud (e.g.
+"my-sample-domain.xyz").

 ## Architecture
 In order to design the architecture of this project, it is important to take on consideration two main constraints:
 * The demo should not require users to install any plugin or tool on their computer.
 The web browser must be sufficient.